Python-Once/pythonTwice/progress_report.md

 #### What have you done for your project so far?

+I have finished sorting the files by the creation time.

 #### What have you not done for your project yet?

+There are several things I need to work on creating folders like "July 2023" and moving the files into the folders.

 #### What problems, if any, have you encountered?

+I don't have any problems so far.

 *** Ason